rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

-Bartender can handle most **invalid values** you might provide in its configuration files:
+Bartender can handle any **invalid values** you might provide in its configuration files:
 * duplicates (e.g. another `heat02` value) within parameter groups are ignored,
 * values of incorrect type (e.g. a string instead of a decimal) count as omitted,
 * negative values that should be positive are set to 0 instead of counting as omitted,